|BLOCKS by SIZE||6" Quilt Blocks|

 Free Quilt Block Pattern

-The Hansel and Gretel quilt block is an easy block featuring two frequently used patches -- namely the half square triangle and (my favourite patch) the flying geese patch.
+The Hansel and Gretel quilt block is an easy block featuring two frequently used patches -- namely the half square triangle and (my favourite patch) the flying geese unit.
 But, that is not all.
-Also in this block, the centre patch is comprised of a much underused (at least in my opinion) patched called the square in a square.
+Also in this block, the centre patch is comprised of a much underused (at least in my opinion) patch called the square in a square.
 All in all this is a simple nine patch block, which would be a good choice for a beginner quilter.

 This quilt block might look familiar and it is similar to Texas Shoofly and Churn Dash.
 See if you can see the similarities.